NoelM/noelm.github.io/content/posts/zig_threading/index.md

 }
 ```

-Each task will verify from `[value ; value + shard_size[` all the possible prime numbers.
+So, each task checks in a range `[value ; value + shard_size[` all the prime numbers.
 In contrast with
 the previous example, now it requires a thread-safe allocator to create new nodes.
+Because we allocates the results
+nodes simultaneously in each parallel task.

 #### Wait Group

-The thread pool does not have a public `join` member but gets a `waitAndWork` instead, which requires a
+The thread pool does not have a public `join` member but gets a `waitAndWork` instead and it requires a
-wait group (the _stdlib_ got one).
-It may sound odd, but mind to `reset` the wait group before using it.
+wait group.
+It may sound odd, but mind to first `reset` the wait group before using it.
 Because it contains an `std.Thread.ResetEvent` not initialized by default.

 ```zig